 -

 Essex on November 23 1820 at Noon A drawing of a whaleship without sails, rigging, or masts, most of her hull underwater.
-After a day and a half salvaging food, water, materials, and tools from the Essex, the whaleship broke apart and her crew was forced to set sail in their whaleboats, which had been modified to have higher sides, two masts (made from the Essex’s spars), two trapezium-like spritsails and a triangular jib (made from the Essex’s sails).
-Each boat was given two hundred pounds of dense crackers made of flour and water called “hardtack,” sixty-five gallons of fresh water, two tortoises (caught during a stop to the Galapagos Islands on the way to the Offshore Ground to collect tortoises and repair the Essex), a gun and gunpowder, a hatchet, a lantern, and a tinderbox.
+After a day and a half salvaging food, water, materials, and tools from the “Essex”, the whaleship broke apart and her crew was forced to set sail in their whaleboats, which had been modified to have higher sides, two masts (made from the “Essex”’s spars), two trapezium-like spritsails and a triangular jib (made from the “Essex”’s sails).
+Each boat was given two hundred pounds of dense crackers made of flour and water called “hardtack,” sixty-five gallons of fresh water, two tortoises (caught during a stop to the Galapagos Islands on the way to the Offshore Ground to collect tortoises and repair the “Essex”), a gun and gunpowder, a hatchet, a lantern, and a tinderbox.
 To make the bread and water last the two months they estimated it would take to reach South America, the men would have to subsist on six ounces of hardtack - about five hundred calories - and half a pint of water a day.
-However, only Captain Pollard’s and mate Chase’s boat were given a hog (purchased during a provisioning stop in Cape Verde), a compass, a quadrant, and a copy of Bowditch’s "New American Practical Navigator."
+However, only Captain George Pollard, Jr.'s and first mate Owen Chase’s boat were given a hog (purchased during a provisioning stop in Cape Verde), a compass, a quadrant, and a copy of Bowditch’s “New American Practical Navigator.”
 Captain Pollard’s crew included Obed Hendricks, his cousin Owen Coffin, Charles Ramsdell, Barzillai Ray, Samuel Reed, and Seth Weeks; mate Chase’s crew included Benjamin Lawrence, Thomas Nickerson, Isaac Cole, Richard Peterson, and William Wright; and mate Joy’s crew included Thomas Chappel, William Bond, Isaiah Shepherd, Charles Shorter, Lawson Thomas, and Joseph West.

 -

 Photographic Portrait of Thomas Nickerson A photograph of Thomas Nickerson in which he seems to be seated.
-Nickerson served aboard the Essex as the cabin boy and as the after oarsman in first mate Owen Chase’s whaleboat on her fateful voyage.
-As after oarsman, Nickerson was responsible for pulling the oar at the back, or “stern” of the whaleboat.
-Nickerson wrote his own account of the Essex in 1976, published as The Loss of the Ship Essex Sunk by a Whale and the Ordeal of the Crew in Open Boats in 1984.
+Nickerson, who was born on Cape Cod in Massachusetts and raised by his grandparents on Nantucket, served aboard the “Essex” as the cabin boy and as the after oarsman in first mate Owen Chase’s whaleboat on her fateful voyage.
+He was just fifteen years old.
+As after oarsman, Nickerson was responsible for pulling the oar at the back, or “stern,” of the whaleboat.
+Nickerson, Lawrence, and Chase were rescued by the “Indian” of London after 91 days, on February 18, 1821.
+Nickerson wrote his own account of the “Essex” in the 1870s, which was published as “The Loss of the Ship Essex Sunk by a Whale and the Ordeal of the Crew in Open Boats” in 1984.

 -